Chepkeitany/Chepkeitany/README.md

 **Chepkeitany/Chepkeitany** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am a CS engineer passionate about building systems that scale and currently working with Spotify as a Backend Engineer with the Authentication team.
+I am a CS engineer passionate about building systems that scale and currently working with Spotify as a Snr Backend Engineer with the Authentication team.

 Throughout my career, I have worked across a variety of domains and have built systems, services, and platforms that scale to billions; and have worked at companies like Microsoft, PayGo Energy and Ona Inc.